MicrosoftDocs/fabric-docs/docs/data-factory/connector-rest-copy-activity.md

 ## Destination

-The following properties are supported for REST under the **Destination** tab of a copy activity.
+The following some properties are supported for REST under the **Destination** tab of a copy activity.

 :::image type="content" source="./media/connector-rest/destination.png" alt-text="Screenshot showing destination tab.":::